datagrok-ai/public/help/learn/interactive-modeling.md

 ### Custom visualizations

-For the custom models, it is possible to define custom viewers using the JS API.
+Custom viewers can be defined for specific models using the JS API.
 It requires a setup by the rules to similar described in [custom models guide](./custom-machine-learning-models.md).

 ```js